 - Inform the customer of the ongoing maintenance and costs of bulb replacement

-There are many products that techs swear by but largely the industry is going away from spraying harsh chemicals or chemicals known to cause human reactions because whatever you spray on that coil is going to make it into the customers home or business.
+There are many products that techs swear by, but the industry is largely going away from spraying harsh chemicals or chemicals known to cause human reactions.
+Whatever you spray on that coil is going to make it into the customer's home or business.

 - Keep good filters in the system (MERV 8 or better, 4″ whenever possible)

 - Keep drain pans and drain lines very clean

 - Use Evap+ from Refrigeration Technologies on the Evaporator Coils

 - Install UV-C at the coil if the issue persists